Play. Grow. Create.

-The five-phase process will include a review of all the City’s parks, recreation, arts and cultural facilities, programs and services and will involve extensive engagement with stakeholders and residents of all ages to ensure that the plan aligns with the community’s needs and priorities.
-Public engagement began in January 2021 with a draft of the plan presented in October 2021.
+The five-phase process included a review of all the City’s parks, recreation, arts and cultural facilities, programs and services and involved extensive engagement with stakeholders and residents of all ages to ensure that the plan aligns with the community’s needs and priorities.
+Public engagement began in January 2021 with the final plan adopted in November 2021.

-The PRC Master Plan will be the City’s first since the joint recreation model between the City of Maple Ridge and City of Pitt Meadows was dissolved in 2016 and the previous plan created in 2010.
+The PRC Master Plan is the City’s first since the joint recreation model between the City of Maple Ridge and City of Pitt Meadows was dissolved in 2016 and the previous plan created in 2010.